Even in legal regions, such as the entire country of Canada, companies are telling employees they cannot partake.

 The thinking behind these regulations goes to cannabis pharmacology.
 THC metabolites can be detected in the blood up to 30 days post consumption.
 This has led ill-informed agencies to believe that the cannabinoid is active for a month.
 And this rule applies to cannabis patients as well.
 This is not just denying officers a recreational outlet, it keeps them from receiving appropriate medical care.

 In this case, the reasoning is that cannabis can caused delayed responses in some people.
 This is in much the same way that alcohol, painkillers, emotional turmoil, and a lack of sleep can.
-So why aren’t these things banned as well?
+So why not ban these as well?
 Is a hungover cop really a government agent operating at peak efficiency?
 I think we can all agree that they’re not.
 Yet there’s nothing illegal about a Toronto officer showing up to work, popping a couple of Advil, swilling a mug of coffee, and hoping his shift meeting doesn’t get too loud.

 Other Canadian police agencies have already made that connection.
 Police must arrive ‘fit for duty,’ according to the Saskatoon police department policy.
 Officers working while drunk, high, or emotionally distressed are not up to the task of policing.
 Individual department policy dictates rules for downtime.